Pomerene Hall: A campus icon reborn

 The Grand Atrium

-The centerpiece of renovated Pomerene Hall is a three-story Grand Atrium, the primary connection point to all levels of the building and a beautiful space for hosting events.
-It features original brick walls, balconies with seating, and an original Sol LeWitt wall drawing that soars from floor to ceiling.
+The centerpiece of Pomerene Hall is a three-story Grand Atrium, which features original brick walls, balconies with seating, and an original Sol LeWitt wall drawing that soars from floor to ceiling.

-Adjacent to the new atrium is an addition with two new classrooms that replaced the 1927 structure that housed the Pomerene swimming pool.
+Adjacent to the atrium is a new addition with two auditorium-style classrooms that replaced the 1927 swimming pool structure.

 The next chapter

-While its purpose has evolved over the course of its nearly 100-year history, Pomerene Hall remains a treasured gem of Ohio State's Columbus campus and a place for diverse people to gather.
+While its purpose has evolved over its 100-year history, Pomerene Hall remains campus gem and a place for diverse people to gather.

-Today, the Translational Data Analytics Institute's 21,000 square feet in Pomerene Hall are dedicated to teaching, learning and--more importantly--inclusiveness.
-All are welcome.
+Today, the Translational Data Analytics Institute in Pomerene Hall is dedicated to research, learning and, above all, inclusiveness.